gonewithharshwinds/gonewithharshwinds/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ### <sub> As a researcher and programmer, I strive to bridge the gap between diverse disciplines, teams, and industries.
-My passion for connecting the dots has led me to explore the intersections of engineering, computational mathematics, and artificial intelligence.
-Through this journey, I have developed a strong technical skill set that enables me to tackle complex challenges and derive meaningful insights.
+My passion for connecting the dots has led me to explore the intersections of engineering, computational mathematics, and artificial intelligence. </sub>
+### <sub> Through this journey, I have developed a strong technical skill set that enables me to tackle complex challenges and derive meaningful insights.
 As an aspiring data scientist, I am driven by the pursuit of knowledge and innovation.
 With my unique blend of creativity and analytical rigor, I am committed to making a positive impact in the world of data science. </sub>

 ![header](https://capsule-render.vercel.app/api?type=rect&color=gradient&height=2)